-- 1. To elect Laura A. Dambier, Arthur H. House, Margaret D. Klein, Barbara G. Littlefield, Daniel P. McGahn and David R. Oliver, Jr. as directors of AMSC for a term of office expiring at the 2023 annual meeting of stockholders. - 2.
-To approve AMSC's 2022 Stock Incentive Plan. - 3.
-To approve amendments to AMSC's Amended and Restated 2007 Director Stock Plan to add 150,000 shares to the total number of shares available for issuance under the plan and to extend the term of such plan. - 4.
-To ratify the appointment by the Audit Committee of the Board of Directors of RSM US LLP as AMSC's independent registered public accounting firm for the current fiscal year. - 5.
+- 1. To elect Laura A. Dambier, Arthur H. House, Margaret D. Klein, Barbara G. Littlefield, Daniel P. McGahn and David R. Oliver, Jr. as directors of AMSC for a term of office expiring at the 2025 annual meeting of stockholders. - 2.
+To approve an amendment and restatement of AMSC's 2022 Stock Incentive Plan to add 3,250,000 shares to the total number of shares available for issuance thereunder. - 3.
+To approve an amendment to AMSC's Amended and Restated 2007 Director Stock Plan to add 150,000 shares to the total number of shares available for issuance thereunder. - 4.
+To approve an amendment to AMSC's Restated Certificate of Incorporation, as amended, to provide for exculpation of officers to the extent permitted by the General Corporation Law of the State of Delaware. - 5.
+To ratify the appointment by the Audit Committee of the Board of Directors of RSM US LLP as AMSC's independent registered public accounting firm for the current fiscal year. - 6.
+To approve, on an advisory basis, the compensation of AMSC's named executive officers. - 7.
 To transact such other business as may properly come before the meeting or any continuation, postponement or adjournment thereof.

-Stockholders of record at the close of business on June 7, 2022 will be entitled to notice of and to vote at the Annual Meeting or any continuation, postponement or adjournment thereof.
+Stockholders of record at the close of business on June 6, 2024 will be entitled to notice of and to vote at the Annual Meeting or any continuation, postponement or adjournment thereof.
 A complete list of these stockholders will be open to the examination of any stockholder at our principal executive offices at 114 East Main Street, Ayer, MA 01432 for a period of ten days prior to the Annual Meeting and will be available on the bottom of your screen during the Annual Meeting after entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials or proxy card or on the materials provided by your bank or broker.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.